troy-west/apache-kafka-number-stations/README.md

 * Get numbers.ComputeTest.testTranslate passing

 Why do we prefer streams.mapValues in this case?
 What is the consequence of using map?

+## Correlate Messages by Station and Window

+We are told that each station produces three messages in every 10s tumbling time window.

+Group the translated stream by Station, window the resultant stream by 10s time windows, and aggregate that grouped, windowed stream such that the three messages in a time window are reduced into a single message with three numbers as the content.

+In this case we use ```streams.groupByKey()```, ```streams.windowBy(...)```, and ```streams.aggregate(...)```.

+Make sure the KTable that results from the aggregation is materialized as 'PT10S-Store'.

+* Get numbers.ComputeTest.testCorrelate passing

 ## 5. When all the tests are passing, run the application against your local Kafka Cluster